-Martijn Duineveld is Associate professor at the Cultural Geography Group Wageningen University.
+Martijn Duineveld is Associate professor at the Cultural Geography Group Wageningen University and co-director of the Centre for Space, Place and Society.
 His research programme is named Urban Governance and the Politics of Planning and Design.
 He is co-founder and active contributor to the emerging body of literature on Evolutionary Governance Theory.
 Martijn has been involved in many international research and consultancy projects situated in Argentina, Uganda, Georgia and Russia.
 He also studies urban fringes and cities in the Netherlands (The Bulb region (2005-2010), Groningen (2010-2012) and Arnhem (2013-2018).
 In these cases, he explores the power interplays between local politicians, planners, designers, project developers and citizens.
 On a more conceptual level his research is focused on three themes: 1.
 Democratic innovation in Urban Governance.
 2. Conflicts and Power in Urban Governance.
 3. Materiality and object formation in Urban Governance.
 In addition to the extensive list of academic publications, his studies have been published in innovative ways, speaking to academia and the broader public, including film-making, newspaper articles, and local news blogs.

 o ja joh.